War of the Twins: Plot summary

 Upon arrival in the Tower of High Sorcery, Raistlin is tested by the undead guardians to prove that he is really the Master of the Tower.
 It is revealed that he has beaten Fistandantilus and absorbed his soul, thus increasing his power immensely.
 Raistlin goes to find the Portal to the Abyss, which is necessary to his ascension to godhood.
 When he goes to it, he discovers that it is not there.
 Having been bribed with the Globe of Present Time Passing, created by Raistlin, Astinus reveals that it is in the magical fortress of Zhaman, located in dwarven lands.

 The scene shifts to Tasslehoff Burrfoot, who finds himself in the Abyss.
 Tasslehoff encounters Takhisis, the Queen of Darkness, who tells him how he has altered time and possibly allowed her to take over the world.
 Tas meets Gnimsh, a gnome, who claims he is a failure because all of his inventions worked (gnomes in the Dragonlance world constantly invent, and more often than not they fail.
 The gnomes believe failure is a means of learning).
 Gnimsh agrees to help Tasslehoff get out of the Abyss and starts to fix the device of Time Journeying.

-Caramon, Raistlin, and Crysania create the so-called Fistandantilus Army from local populace under pretension of ravaging the dwarven kingdom Thorbadin in the far South, with Caramon being their leader.
+Caramon, Raistlin, and Crysania create the so-called Army of Fistandantilus from the local populace under pretension of ravaging the dwarven kingdom Thorbadin in the far South, with Caramon being their leader.
 Many come to join his army, and they number several hundred.
 The army continues south.
 The hill dwarves join up with Caramon's army, believing that the mountain dwarves have stolen supplies and wealth from them.
 Crysania flees when Raistlin rejects her love and makes plans to bring word of the true gods to the people, 200 years before Goldmoon would during the War of the Lance.
 She encounters a place stricken by plague and finds a dying false cleric, who she tries to convert.
 She discovers that people are still too angry to accept the true gods yet.
 Raistlin and Caramon begin to joke and share memories.
 Later, Raistlin and Caramon go to the village where Crysania is.
 Raistlin uses his immense power to summon a massive fire that razes the town.
 He is in fact preparing Crysania to come with him into the Abyss with trials comparable to Huma Dragonbane's.